Last Updated on May 17, 2021 by the staff of TheAllElectricLawn

 Garden sprayers are a staple of every homeowner and gardener.
-I have owned many hand pump style sprayers to spray insecticides and herbicides around my garden and home.
-If you have used a garden sprayer you know the hassles of constantly pumping your sprayer to keep a consistent spray pattern and pressure.
+I have owned many hand pump or manual piston pump style sprayers to spray insecticides and herbicides around my garden and home.
+If you have used an old school pump sprayer you know the hassles of constantly pumping your sprayer to keep a consistent spray pattern and pressure.
 The answer as you know if you are taking a look at this post is to get a battery powered garden sprayer.
+Let’s take a look at how to use a battery powered garden sprayer.

 Let’s face it manual pump garden sprayers are a hassle and can be difficult to use if you are older or have physical issues.
 The constant need to pump to maintain the correct pressure and spray pattern is no fun.
 If you have a larger yard or garden it becomes that much more of an issue as the pumping slows the chemical application process down.
 Electric lawn equipment is on the rise and for good reason.
-They are quiet, environmentally friendly and require less maintenance.
-To get started using your new battery powered garden sprayer we need to get the battery or batteries charged
+They are quiet, environmentally friendly, and require less maintenance.

 Table of Contents

 - 1 Types of Battery Powered Garden Sprayers

 - 2 Charging the Battery Powered Garden Sprayer